Treaty of Beaufort: Legal interpretation

 There have been two cases before the U.S. Supreme Court regarding the interpretation of this treaty.
 (The court has original jurisdiction in such cases.)

 The first Georgia v.
-South Carolina case in 1922 was regarding the islands in the Tugaloo, which was not explicitly named in the treaty because that was prior to its discovery.
+South Carolina case in 1922 concerned the islands in the Tugaloo, which were not explicitly named in the treaty because they had not yet been discovered.
 Although the treaty prescribes the northerly branch as the boundary, and the Chattooga flows in a perpendicular direction (putting Rabun County, Georgia on the north side and Oconee County, South Carolina on the south), Georgia was given the islands as in the lower rivers.

-The second case of the same name was in 1989 and was more complex, regarding a Georgia island that had become a South Carolina peninsula due to dredging.
+The second case of the same name was in 1989.
+It was more complex, regarding a Georgia island that had become a South Carolina peninsula due to dredging.
 Although South Carolina was in adverse possession of the land, Georgia lost this case due to acquiescence, rather than as a matter of the treaty's wording.

 An 1876 case, South Carolina v.
 Georgia, was about dredging for navigation around an island in the river at the port city of Savannah, and not about the boundary location.
 Georgia won this case, allowing it to widen the shipping channel on the Savannah side at the expense of water flow to the South Carolina boundary side.

 The legal status of this treaty, given that the later U.S. Constitution of 1789 made interstate treaties unconstitutional, is now that of an interstate compact.
 Just as such compacts must be ratified by the U.S. Congress, this treaty was ratified by the Confederation Congress, and is still considered to be legally binding.